ikraamg/solidus_multi_tenant/README.md

-> ⚠️ **Important:** This project is under active development.
+> ⚠️ **Important:** This project is under development.
 It is valid for insipiration as similar work has been successfully used in production, however this extention has not yet been validated.

 # Solidus Multi Tenant